 Greetings all!
-My name is Joseph Clay and I am 26 years old.
-I am an Information Security Engineer at Circadence Corporation and a tutor for the Cybersecurity Bootcamp program offered by 2U Inc. I am passionate about IT and have always been interested in learning about devices, networks, and other gadgets.
+My name is Joseph Clay.
+I am 27 years old.
+I am a professional Penetration Tester.
+I am passionate about IT and have always been interested in learning about devices, networks, and other gadgets.
 I like to think outside of the box.
 I prefer to not even be trapped in a box, ideally.
+Below you will find the story of my journey into IT, Cybersecurity, and my current role:

 I have an adventurous soul and love to explore things I’ve never encountered before.
 Technology is fascinating and it has captivated me since I played Carmen Sandiego on my first computer.
 I remember my first laptop.
 It was a Compaq Presario with Windows XP SP2 installed.

 My machine of choice now differs quite a bit.
-I usually prefer a machine with a dual-boot of Windows and Linux, and on the Windows partition, I have to have some kind of Virtual Machine manager.
+I usually prefer a machine with a dual boot of Windows and Linux, and on the Windows partition, I need a Virtual Machine manager.
 I use both VirtualBox and VMWare quite often.
 Kali Linux is my distribution of choice for all the fun stuff.

 My love for technology has only grown through the years.
 I tried to move into other avenues in life because I thought the deeper concepts in tech would elude me.
 My educational background is in Psychology because at one point in my life I was planning to become a counselor.
 I have a BA in Psychology, and even completed the first semester of graduate school for clinical mental health counseling.
 I believe this understanding of the human psyche enhances my ability to dive into the mindset of hackers.